NY Attorney General Orders Bar Owner Pay $500,000 to Settle Sexual Harassment, Discrimination Claims

 Employees at Sweet & Vicious were subjected to objectifying treatment from the bar’s owner and management.
 Comments about employees’ race, sexuality, and bodies were regularly made.
 The NY Attorney General’s report stated that on multiple occasions, a manager allegedly “rubbed his body against a female employee at the bar.”
 Hakan Karahmutoglu referred to his female employees as “cows” and specifically ordered his managers to hire “pretty girls” who were “tall,” “blonde,” “beautiful,” and “sexy.”
 He also referred to Black employees as “gangsters” and one Puerto Rican manager as a “terrorist.”

 The Attorney General’s report also detailed complaints of unpaid wages.
 Employees of the Nolita bar said they were denied “overtime pay, full compensation, and some tips that were left by customers using a credit card.”
 Furthermore, the New York labor law states that employers must provide their workers with consistent wage notices and statements.
 Hakan Karahmutoglu and his management failed to comply with these laws, as well.

 Have you been the victim of workplace discrimination or sexual harassment?
 Has your employer withheld wages or tips from your paycheck?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.

 Our employment lawyers specialize in many areas of the law, including unpaid wages and overtime, sexual harassment, and wrongful termination.
 Whatever your employment issue is, please reach out for a consultation today.